ViciousSquid/Dosidicus/custom_brains/readme.md

 ## Feeling-Blue:

  This structure is a study in depression.
 It features a fascinating connector_rescue neuron.
-You’ve wired it so that cleanliness and happiness both have powerful positive influences on sleepiness (0.81 and 0.566 respectively), creating a squid that likely retreats into sleep when it feels good—or perhaps uses sleep as a primary emotional regulator.
+It is wired so that cleanliness and happiness both have powerful positive influences on sleepiness (0.81 and 0.566 respectively), creating a squid that likely retreats into sleep when it feels good—or perhaps uses sleep as a primary emotional regulator.

 ------------------